 The rule of thirds is a way to divide a frame into thirds, vertically and horizontally.

 - Divide Your Frame Into Nine Equal Parts

 This will help you achieve more visually appealing images.

-A grid can also be made visible in the image preview on the majority of cameras.
+A grid can also be made visible in the image preview on most cameras.

 - Place The Subject at The Intersection of Two Lines

 If you’re shooting with a DSLR camera, place the subject at the intersection between the vertical and horizontal lines.